1 Introduction

 Our estimation strategy builds on Autor et al. (2013).
 We use a similar specification to identify the causal impact of import penetration from China on the differential labor market outcomes between US natives and immigrants across US CZs.
 We estimate a first-difference model, and our regression equation takes the following form:

-\Delta L_{it}^{mks} is the change in labor market outcome in CZ i for sector m (manufacturing/non-manufacturing), nativity k (native/immigrant), and occupation s (STEM/non-STEM) between year t and year t+n.
+is the change in labor market outcome in CZ for sector (manufacturing/non-manufacturing), nativity (native/immigrant), and occupation (STEM/non-STEM) between year and year .
 We consider two types of labor market outcomes, logged employment growth and logged wage growth for each group.
 We estimate separate regressions for each group.
-For example, in one of the specifications, the left-hand side of eq.(2) is the employment growth of STEM immigrants in the manufacturing sector between year t and year t+n.
-This is compared to another specification with the employment growth of natives in the same category as the left-hand side of eq.(2). \Delta IPW_{uit} is the change in import penetration at the CZ level between years t and t+n.
+For example, in one of the specifications, the left-hand side of eq.(2) is the employment growth of STEM immigrants in the manufacturing sector between year and year .
+This is compared to another specification with the employment growth of natives in the same category as the left-hand side of eq.(2). is the change in import penetration at the CZ level between years and .
 This variable summarizes the aggregate effect of import penetration on manufacturing and non manufacturing employment by occupations.
 We define the time intervals as 1991-2000, 2000-2007, and 2007-2014.6Since the time periods are not uniform, we make necessary adjustments to import penetration to make it comparable across the time period following Autor et al. (2013).
 We multiply the trade growth for 1991-2000 by a factor of 10/9 and the trade growth for 2000-2007 and 2007-2014 by a factor of 10/7.
 We select these specific years for several reasons.
 Firstly, we match the analysis conducted by Autor et al. (2013), who utilize the periods 1991–2000 and 2000–2007 as their samples.
 By extending their analysis to 2014, we intend to assess any potential market shifts that may have occurred over the long term.
 The reason for choosing 2014 as the endpoint was twofold: to maintain a consistent time frame similar to 2000–2007 and because it corresponds to a significant slowdown in the growth of Chinese imports.
 We consider the pre-2001 period as the difference between 1990 and 2000.
 This difference is considered to draw an inference on how China’s accession to the WTO had a differential impact on the US labor market by comparing the pre-accession period with the post-accession period.

-Our primary coefficient of interest is \beta_{1} which corresponds to \Delta IPW_{uit}.
+Our primary coefficient of interest is which corresponds to .
 This captures the causal effect of import penetration in a CZ on the employment and wage trends for immigrants and natives across occupations and sectors.
 Post estimation, we compare the coefficients between immigrants and natives across STEM v/s non-STEM occupations in the manufacturing v/s non-manufacturing sector.
-The control variable X_{it} includes a set of CZ level covariates for the start of the periods in each period in our estimation.
+The control variable includes a set of CZ level covariates for the start of the periods in each period in our estimation.
 It includes the share of manufacturing employment in a CZ, the share of foreign-born in the population in a CZ, the share of STEM employment in a CZ, and the share of high-skilled workers defined by college education in the population in a CZ.7Table A1 in the Appendix provides a summary statistic of the control variables at the start of each period; 1990, 2000, and 2007.
 It also provides a summary of the import penetration from China into the US for the three periods, as well as the Chinese exports to eight other high-income countries which we use as an instrumental variable and is discussed in detail in section 3.1.
 The first covariate captures the across-CZ difference in trade exposure arising from the initial composition of the manufacturing industry share, while the other covariates capture the across-CZ difference in labor market composition at the start of the period which might drive subsequent changes over the period.
 We further weight all regressions by the start of the period CZ population share in the national population, and include Census division dummies, and cluster standard errors by state.

 3.1 Instrument

 An issue with the estimation of equation (2) using OLS is the endogeneity between trade and local employment.
 This arises from the fact that imports from China into the US can be correlated with industry import demand shocks.
 Consider a counterfactual fall in employment in an industry that leads to lower output.
 The drop in output would need to be substituted and local consumers would supplement their consumption by increasing their imports from China.
 Thus imports from China could increase because of both shocks to domestic demand in the US as well as shocks to foreign supply from China.
-If import demand increases from domestic demand shocks, we have the import penetration variable \Delta IPW_{uit} correlated with the error term \epsilon_{it} in equation (2), and OLS estimates would be biased.
+If import demand increases from domestic demand shocks, we have the import penetration variable correlated with the error term in equation (2), and OLS estimates would be biased.
 Our primary goal is to identify the causality through the foreign supply channel of the increase in imports from China to the US.
 To account for this, we use an instrumental variable strategy following Autor et al. (2013) and Acemoglu et al. (2016), where we instrument the import penetration in the US using Chinese exports to eight other high-income countries similar to the US.
 The instrumental variable considers Chinese import penetration into other countries and takes the following form,

-The main component is \Delta M_{ocjt}, which measures the change in the growth of Chinese exports to eight other high-income countries.8The eight countries are Australia, Denmark, Finland, Germany, Japan, New Zealand, Spain, and Switzerland.
+The main component is , which measures the change in the growth of Chinese exports to eight other high-income countries.8The eight countries are Australia, Denmark, Finland, Germany, Japan, New Zealand, Spain, and Switzerland.
 As China joined the WTO it did not only increase its trade with the US but all WTO members as well.
 This captures the increase in exports from China to the rest of the world.
 Further, we use lagged industry employment rather than the start of the period employment levels and shares.
 This is primarily done to avoid simultaneity in CZ employment which might arise from anticipated changes in import penetration.
 This IV measures the correlation of Chinese trade with the rest of the world with trade with the US.
 This rise in trade from other factors such as joining the WTO, increases in comparative advantage, and/or fall in trade costs.

 4.1 STEM occupations